 Easily parse EDI files into database

-X12 HIPAA transaction set is used across the healthcare industry to transmit claim, enrollment and payment information.
+HIPAA transaction sets are used across the healthcare industry to format claim, enrollment and payment information.
 Given the importance and ubiquity of these EDI files, you might assume that translating them from ANSI to a relational database format would be well-supported with a range of options.

 In practice, a task as common as parsing a claim or encounter and storing it in a database can quickly escalate into a significant problem.

 One solution we’ve seen involves archiving a snapshot of the EDI file using filestream storage.
 This can satisfy some retention requirements, but provides little in terms of fine-grained tracking or analytic capabilities.

 A more complete approach is to parse the X12 file into its discrete elements and store them in a relational databases in healthcare solution.
 The ideal EDI database solution will capture the full extent of the EDI transaction data while also applying a reasonable leveling of flattening to keep in the number of table joins under control.

 Caliber Health’s makes it easy to find the right EDI software products designed to solve these common healthcare EDI requiremements.
 The T-Connect product line provides APIs to rapidly parse EDI files into .Net objects and persists them to SQL Server databases.
 T-Connect covers the full spectrum of HIPAA transactions: